Smajlll/pufferstarter-cli/docs/Configuration/configuration-file.md

 ## Future of config files
 I hope that in the future, PufferStarter will have multiple config files, from witch you could choose after you start it.

-## Closing thoughts
-I hope this pseudo-documentation helped you, a real documentation website is in the works, so please wait.
-I also hope the config file made your UX with PufferStarter at least a little bit better :).
-- Made with <3, by Smajl